Read the BLOG Elevated Simplicity JOURNAL Curated Home SHOP

 Gray found vase and small round basket

-It's a little later than I had hoped, but I finally have the complete reveal of my fixer upper entryway ready for you to see.
-This renovation has been quite the rollercoaster ride from start to finish and in-person there are things that aren't quite done.
-But for the sake of the camera, this room looks just as it should.
+With the pandemic, store's not being opened and supply chain issues, this renovation has been quite the rollercoaster ride from start to finish.
+In-person there are things that aren't quite done, but for the sake of the camera, this room looks just as it should.

 Sources for everything you see here, as well as links to all the previous posts in the One Room Challenge series appear at the bottom of this post.